Conservative Judaism: Positive-Historical School

-The rise of modern, centralized states in Europe by the early 19th century heralded the end of Jewish judicial autonomy and social seclusion.
+The rise of modern, centralized European states by the early 19th century heralded the end of Jewish judicial autonomy and social seclusion.
 Their communal corporate rights were abolished, and the process of emancipation and acculturation that followed quickly transformed the values and norms of the public.
 Estrangement and apathy toward Judaism were rampant.
-The process of communal, educational and civil reform could not be restricted from affecting the core tenets of the faith.
+The communal, educational and civil reform process could not be restricted from affecting the core tenets of the faith.
 The new academic, critical study of Judaism (Wissenschaft des Judentums) soon became a source of controversy.
 Rabbis and scholars argued to what degree, if at all, its findings could be used to determine present conduct.
 The modernized Orthodox in Germany, like rabbis Isaac Bernays and Azriel Hildesheimer, were content to cautiously study it while stringently adhering to the sanctity of holy texts and refusing to grant Wissenschaft any say in religious matters.
 On the other extreme were Rabbi Abraham Geiger, who would emerge as the founding father of Reform Judaism, and his supporters.
-They opposed any limit on critical research or its practical application, laying more weight on the need for change than on continuity.
+They opposed any limit on critical research or its practical application, laying more weight on the need for change than continuity.